The Educational Leadership Program at San Jose State University is accepting credential and M.A. students for spring 2017.

 San José, CA 95192-0017

-- Original, signed letter of recommendation from the school principal addressing potential success as an educational leader and graduate student.
+- A letter of recommendation from the school principal addressing potential success as an educational leader and graduate student, or letter emailed to email@example.com.

-- A 3-page essay responding to one of the following prompts:
+- A 750 word essay responding to one of the following prompts:

 In the study and practice of education, educators often make critical decisions and assertions about issues in schools without considering all of the competing perspectives.
 Sometimes these educators fail to ask the difficult questions in order to thoroughly examine issues.
 What are the principles that inform your views on educational opportunity as it relates to social justice and equity?
 How do your experiences and life’s lessons inform these beliefs?